District councils of Hong Kong: Councils

 There is a district council for each of the following eighteen districts.
 The number in parentheses corresponds to the number shown on the map at the right.

 Composition

+Following revamp of District Councils announced by the Government in 2023, the number of the elected seats is significantly reduced to around 20%, while each of the 40 per cent of the seats will be returned by indirect elections and by revived government's appointment.
+Single non-transferable vote replaced "first past the post" system, as previously implemented in the 2021 reform.

-There were a total of 479 district council members in the sixth District Councils.
-Except 27 ex-officio seats occupied by Chairmen of Rural Committees in the New Territories, all were returned by direct election, each from the constituencies in the 18 districts by a "First past the post" system.
+Before the drastic change, there were a total of 479 district council members in the sixth District Councils.
+Except 27 ex-officio seats occupied by Chairmen of Rural Committees in the New Territories, all were returned by direct election.

-District Boards were chaired by District officers between 1982 and 1985.
-Since then chairmen of District Boards (later District Councils after handover of Hong Kong) are elected from amongst the members.
+District Councils are chaired by District Officers starting from 2024, and had been the case in the first three years of District Boards (name of District Councils before handover), i.e. between 1982 and 1985.
+Since 1985 and until 2023 chairmen of District Boards are elected from amongst the members.